David-Motari/monty/README.md

 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

-Our interpreter can be run as either a stack (LIFO) or queue (FIFO).
+This interpreter can be run as either a stack (LIFO) or queue (FIFO).
 Mode can be switched mid-script.
 The interpreter can handle a variety of Monty opcodes, including printing, mathematical operations, and more - all handled opcodes are listed below.